 What to expect from your first trip to Japan

 Even if you only spend one week in Japan, there are a few things you will notice.

 Perhaps the most obvious thing – and something you’re likely to notice as soon as you arrive in Japan – is that Japanese culture is built for efficiency.
 Everybody has a place, everybody knows their place and nobody tries to take anybody else’s place.

 Everybody behaves in the best interests of society.
-Everybody knows how to make the system work.
+Everyone knows how to make the system work.
 Everybody goes about their own business without concerning themselves with others.

-You’ll probably feel like a bad person at first, as you ignore a red crossing light or forget to queue in the correct lane for the train, but you’ll soon fall into the rhythm and leave feeling like a better version of who you arrived as.
+You’ll probably feel like a bad person at first, as you ignore a red crossing light or forget to queue in the correct lane for the train.
+But it won’t be long before fall into the rhythm and leave feeling like a better version of who you arrived as.
 I certainly did.

 Your first trip to Japan will be eye-opening and thought-provoking, if you’ll let it.
 Knowing a little bit about Japanese etiquette and culture will only make that first trip to Japan even more special and help you appreciate the Japanese way of life a little more.